 Dean: My work with the print version of RW has been wonderful, both in what I learned and in giving me a creative outlet.
 What a privilege it was.
 Every once in a while I would get a letter or email about one of the “Come and See” columns, and I would be caught off guard a little—someone is actually reading this?
 It was always a highlight to see how they would interpret the idea I had written about and make it their own.

 While my work with Reformed Worship might be done, there’s still a lot of work to be done around worship visuals.
 If I could leave RW readers with one charge, it would be to give people the opportunity to learn to express themselves visually in worship—especially the kids.
-Don’t forget that “a picture is worth a thousand words,” and when it comes to visual expression, “Yes, you can!” (see back cover).
+Don’t forget that “a picture is worth a thousand words,” and when it comes to visual expression, “Yes, you can!” (see article by that title).